potaito/potaito.github.io/_posts/2019-04-22-pfsense-pfblockerng-fails-because-of-unbound.md

 categories: pfsense pfblockerng
 ---

-*Running pfSense version 2.4.4 and pfBlockerNG v2.2.5_22.*
+This post covers some trouble I had with pfBlockerNG not reloading the `unbound` DNS resolver properly.
+As it turns out, it was an issue with a config file, probably caused by an update.

+## Setup
 I wanted to setup pfBlockerNG on my pfSense router, which consists of two parts: IP blocking and DNS "black-holing".
-The IP-based blocking worked fine out of the box.
+1. The IP-based blocking worked fine out of the box.
 Its concept is fairly straight forward as it adds a firewall rule that drops packets to and from "bad" IP addresses.
 These addresses are found online in curated lists.
-What I had trouble with though was the DNS Blocker `DNSBL`, the other half of pfBlockerNG.
+2. What I had trouble with though was the DNS Blocker `DNSBL`, the other half of pfBlockerNG.
 In particular when I forced a reload of pfBlockerNG, it would fail to reload `unbound`, which is the DNS Resolver service on pfSense. `DNSBL` relies on `unbound` in the sense that it adds itself to `unbound` and then handles specific DNS request that are black-listed.

+## Analysis
 The following is an excerpt of the pfBlockerNG log during the reload process:

 ```
 ------------------------------------------------------------------------